apptainer/apptainer-userdocs/environment_and_metadata.rst

    consider using ``--cleanenv``.

 ********************************************
- Environment from the {Singularity} runtime
+ Environment from the {Project} runtime
 ********************************************

-It can be useful for a program to know when it is running in a {Singularity} container, and some basic information about the container environment. {Singularity} will automatically set a number of environment variables in a container that can be inspected by any program running in the container.
+It can be useful for a program to know when it is running in a {Project} container, and some basic information about the container environment. {Project} will automatically set a number of environment variables in a container that can be inspected by any program running in the container.